 Anthropology, the anatomy of cultures in human history, brings a story with every artifact, dwelling place and population.
 Mortuary Science focuses on the reality of death in the ceremony of life: Each of the deceased has a story.
 Nursing engages in the preservation of life, helping to restore health to each story.
 Art addresses the spirit of life by enhancing life stories from within.
 In all of Debra’s works, one sees symbols from stories inspired by her vision to create doors of perception beyond the collected pieces.

-Recent work of hers has been included in faith-based art exhibits in Minneapolis and St. Paul (MN), and Bismarck (ND) where references have been made to Biblical stories, sermons, and mission ministry.
+Recent work of hers has been included in art exhibits in Minneapolis and St. Paul (MN), and Rockville (MD) where references have been made to Biblical stories, sermons, and mission ministry.
 One piece has been shown in New York in an exhibit featuring stories of cancer survivors.

 Visit by appointment through email.